clemencegoh/SUTD_Networks_50.012/Notes/week3_lesson1.md

 - UDP header only introduces 8 bytes of overhead to any payload message
 - Reliable transfer of over 98%
 - However of those only 50% arrived in order
+- Connectionless, sender does not need to perform any handshakes with receiver
+- Connection-based protocols cannot easily or at all be used for broadcasting

 ---
 Connections